Welcome to Craighead Wind Farm

 The aim of this website is to provide easy access to the latest information on Craighead Wind Farm, as well as how you can get involved and share your views.

-Galileo is proposing a wind farm on land northwest of the hamlet of Carnbo in Kinross-shire, located approximately 6km northwest of Kinross and 7.5km northeast of Dollar.
+Galileo is proposing a wind farm on land northwest of the hamlet of Carnbo in Kinross-shire, located approximately 5.2km northwest of Kinross and 9km northeast of Dollar.

-Comprising 8 turbines, the development is proposed to have a generating capacity of up to 48 megawatts (MW).
+Comprising eight wind turbines, the development is proposed to have a total generating capacity of up to 49.6 megawatts (MW).
+This is based on currently available wind turbine models, which have an individual generating capacity of up to 6.2MW.

-At Galileo, we are committed to working with local communities and stakeholders to responsibly develop renewable energy projects that help to deliver Scottish climate change targets and ensure a green and sustainable future for generations to come.
+At Galileo, we are committed to working with the local community and other key stakeholders to responsibly develop renewable energy projects that help to deliver Scottish climate change targets and ensure a green and sustainable future for generations to come.

-The Craighead Wind Farm project will make a sizeable contribution to the decarbonisation of our electricity system and reduce greenhouse gas emissions, as well as delivering significant community benefits, including the potential for reductions in electricity bills.
+The Craighead Wind Farm development will make a sizeable contribution to the decarbonisation of our electricity system and reduce greenhouse gas emissions, as well as delivering significant community benefits.
+This includes the potential for reductions in electricity bills for those properties closest to the wind farm.

 Tackling the Climate Emergency